BIOHACKING

 Why take probiotic supplements?

 There are many great reasons to add a probiotic supplement to a healthy diet.
-Depending on the person and the type(s) of bacteria involved, taking a probiotic supplement—or eating probiotic-rich foods like yogurt and kombucha—may help:
+Depending on the person and the type(s) of bacteria involved, taking probiotics, either as dietary supplements or through eating probiotic-rich foods, like yogurt and fermented foods, may help:

 Research shows probiotics may also help treat digestive disorders like irritable bowel syndrome (IBS), and even aid with fat loss .
 But knowing when to take your probiotics is key to getting the most out of them.